better-internet/radworks-docs/docs/getting-started/getting-started.md

 Recent activity and connected peers on the Radicle network can be viewed at http://seedling.radicle.xyz/.

-To learn how to use Radicle, head over to the [Collaborating on Radicle][cr] section
+To learn how to use Radicle, head over to the [Collaborating on Radicle][cr] section.

 [^1]: Seed nodes can be configured to either track and share all data across the network, or to propagate only a specific set of peers or projects.
 Please refer to your seed operator for details.
 If you're running your own seed, have a look at the [Running a seed node][sn] section and the [seed node documentation][sd].